 On Wednesday, the Eagles acquired veteran defensive end Michael Bennett in a trade with the Seattle Seahawks, a league source confirmed to NBC Sports Philadelphia.
 Bennett then did some confirming of his own.

 In the trade, the Eagles get Bennett and a seventh-round pick, while the Eagles give up a fifth-rounder and wide receiver Marcus Johnson, per ESPN.

-Bennett, 32, has played nine seasons in the NFL and is coming off a year where he picked up 8 1/2 sacks.
+Bennett, 32, has played nine seasons in the NFL and is coming off a year in which he picked up 8½ sacks.
+He'll turn 33 in November.

-Because of his expensive contract, the future of Vinny Curry has been in question over the last few weeks.
+Because of Vinny Curry's expensive contract, the future of the veteran Eagle has been in question over the last few weeks (more on him here).
 That future in Philadelphia looks much cloudier after the acquisition of Bennett.

-Even if Curry is on his way out, Bennett will still help make the Eagles' defensive line group one of the most formidable in the entire league.
-The Eagles will add Bennett to a group that includes Fletcher Cox, Brandon Graham, Tim Jernigan, Derek Barnett and Chris Long.
+Even if Curry is on his way out, as expected, Bennett will still help make the Eagles' defensive line group one of the most formidable in the entire league.
+The Eagles will add Bennett to a group that includes Fletcher Cox, Brandon Graham, Tim Jernigan, Derek Barnett and Chris Long (see player reaction).

 Since he was reinstated to his role of power, Roseman has stressed the importance of building along the team's offensive and defensive lines.
 The defensive line is extremely important to the way Jim Schwartz runs his defense.
 While Curry is likely gone and Beau Allen is likely to leave in free agency, the Eagles' defensive line is extremely impressive.